 The Story We Tell

-This video on Pesach was filmed in April 2019.
+This video was filmed in advance of Pesach 2019.

 On behalf of Elaine and myself, I’d like to wish you and your families, a Chag Kasher v’Sameach, a wonderful Pesach to you, to us, to kol beit Yisrael.